ehmicky/log-process-errors/.github/ISSUE_TEMPLATE/bug_report.md

 **Configuration**

-CLI options and configuration file, if any.
+Command line options and/or configuration file, if any.

 **Environment**